 Communicate With Your Spouse, If Possible

-During the process of divorcing is often a time when spouses begin avoiding each other as much as possible.
+During the process of divorce is often a time when spouses begin avoiding each other as much as possible.
 While this is understandable, reaching a resolution you can both live with will be far easier if you can communicate.
 Anything the two of you can work out together is one thing you do not have to pay an attorney to help decide.

 Even if you are not ready to begin talking out the details of the permanent agreement, discuss how you and your spouse plan to divide finances until the divorce is finalized.
 It may be necessary that you both make some changes in your spending, especially if one of you has or plans to move out.
 Part of this discussion should involve whether hiring lawyers will be necessary, and if so, how you will handle that.